qTip2/qTip2/README.md

 ------------------------

-In the main directory of the distribution (the one that this file is in), type the following to build qTip2 and its accompanying CSS and images:
+In the main directory of the distribution (the one that this file is in), type the following to build qTip2 and its accompanying CSS:

 	make